tekgourou/sxo-secure-meter-xd/README.md

 ![image](./docs/img/smxd8.png)
 <br/>

 Secure Meter XD can also be added to any existing workflow where internal observables are collected or identified.
 The "Increment" variable can be modify from 1 to 5 to represent to criticality of the security events for the identified internal observable.
+The "Expiration_in_Days" set the expiration time frame for CTIA Judgement creation.

 ![image](./docs/img/smxd9.png)
 <br/>